hausky/DISM-Deployment-Manager/README.md

 ## Features

 - **Automated Drive Search**: Locates the volume containing an `Images` folder.
-- **Image Capture**: Captures an image of the current Windows installation.
+- **Image Capture**: Offers to captures an image of the current Windows installation.
 - **Drive Formatting**: Offers the option to format the current drive for Windows UEFI installation.
 - **Image Application**: Lists and applies available `.wim` images.
 - **Boot Record Creation**: Creates a boot record with BCDBoot.